billwuqin/Green-Energy-Network/GreenCharterProposal.md

 As the imperative to reduce energy consumption gains momentum, network operators increasingly focus on understanding power usage across nodes and devices within their networks.
 Green networking encompasses deploying and managing network infrastructures to minimize environmental impact.
-This will involve technologies to monitor power consumption, use control strategies to lower carbon emissions, and foster sustainability in network operations.
+This will involve technologies to monitor energy consumption, use control strategies to improve energy efficiency, and foster sustainability in network operations.

 RFC 6988 set out crucial requirements and guidelines for monitoring and managing energy usage in network devices, offering both prerequisites and practical implementation scenarios.
 However, the absence of